 For some reason the new version has a new loading picture too, it is of course in here to make the game look better and work better as a complete design.
 The new picture (on the right) is a bit too much for me really, it is too much Disney/anime and I feel it is “off” with the rest of the game design.

 Another cool addition is the inclusion of the Nintendo DS intro, a pretty little slideshow intro with some lovely graphics and music in it.

-I have not completed the game yet (stuck on lvl 29 atm) so i do not know if there are any major changes anywhere after lvl 29.
+I have not completed the game yet (stuck on level 29 atm) and don’t know if there are any major changes anywhere after level 29.

-The game will take advantage of the AGA chipset and extra memory if available but it will run on any 68k Amiga with more than half a MB of chip memory, an Amiga with 1MB or more is required to be able to view the intro.
+The game will take advantage of the AGA chipset and extra memory “when available” but it will run on any 68k Amiga with more than half an MB of chip memory, an Amiga with 1MB or more is required to be able to view the intro.

 The actual gameplay is more or less untouched except for CD32 controller support and some tweaks here and there (need more info here…).